russhustle/leetpattern/docs/string_kmp.md

 ## 28. Find the Index of the First Occurrence in a String

+- Find the index of the first occurrence of a substring in a string.

 ```python
 --8<-- "0028_find_the_index_of_the_first_occurrence_in_a_string.py"
 ```

 ## 459. Repeated Substring Pattern

+- Check if a string can be constructed by repeating a substring.

 ```python
 --8<-- "0459_repeated_substring_pattern.py"